Declaring Environment Variables

 • stderr: Standard error

-• info: Combined output of standard output and standard error in chronological order
+• info: Mixed output of standard output and standard error in chronological order

 TIP

-For tasks that include conditional logic such as if, ifModify, ifNewBranch, the following property can be set:
+When using conditional logic such as if, ifModify, ifNewBranch, you can set the following properties:

-• skip: If not skipped, returns an empty string; if skipped, returns the reason for skipping (if, ifModify, ifNewBranch).
+• skip: If not skipped, it returns an empty string; if skipped, it returns the reason for skipping (if, ifModify, ifNewBranch).

 - name: use if